gitwalter/ai-dev-agent/README.md

 - ✅ Never commit `secrets.toml` to version control
 - ✅ Use environment variables in production
 - ✅ Rotate API keys regularly
-- ✅ Use different keys for development and production

 ### Troubleshooting